sdorsett/terraform-openstack-base-project-k8s/README.md

 # terraform-openstack-kubernetes

-The repository contains Terraform configurations for deploying the vms necessary for following the "Kubernates the Hard Way" tutorial.
+The repository contains Terraform configurations for deploying the a Kubernetes HA deployment on openstack with:
+- 1 haproxy api virtual machine
+- 3 etcd virtual machines
+- 3 kubernetes controller virtual machines
+- 3 kubernetes worker nodes

-In order to run these Terraform configurations you will need to have created an OVH public cloud account, cloud project, Openstack user in the cloud project and downloaded the openrc.sh file for the Openstack user.
+In order to run these Terraform configurations you will need to have:
+1. An openstack account and openrc.sh file for that account download.
+2. The python openstack client installed on the deploying system
+2. Ansible installed on the deploying system

-You can then source the openrc.sh file you downloaded, provide the password for the Openstack user and run `terraform plan` to test connecting to OVH public cloud.
+Source the openrc.sh file for you openstack account, provide the password for the Openstack user and run `terraform plan` to test connecting to OVH public cloud.